EliSpectre/CVPR25-AutoSSVH/README.md

 and [SHC-IR](https://github.com/Wangld5/SHC-IR).

 ## 6. Contact
 If you have any question, you can raise an issue or email Jinpeng Wang (wjp20@mails.tsinghua.edu.cn).
-We will reply you soon.